 - this impressive structure is a modified version of the Second Empire Style

 Upon its completion in 1889, the building was named for Sir Hector Langevin, Father of Confederation and Minister of Public Works during the buildings’ construction.
 The building originally housed the departments of Agriculture, Interior, Indian Affairs and the Post Office.
-The Department of Indian Affairs continued to occupy the Langevin Block until 1965.
+The Department of Indian Affairs continued to occupy it until 1965.
 Between 1975 and 1977 the building was renovated to house the Prime Minister’s Office and the Privy Council Office.